impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 -rwxr-xr-x   1 myusername  staff     40 Apr 22 20:01 foo
 ```

-Here we can see the problem- the symlink is still pointing to `../foo`, even though we're now in the directory where `foo` is located.
+Here we can see the problem- the symlink is still pointing to `../foo`, even though we're now in the same directory in which `foo` is located.
 I surmise that the error `no such file or directory: ../bar` happens because `../bar` is pointing to a file that doesn't exist, relative to its current location.

 ### Experiment- resolving symlinks